9 Tips on How to Do a Social Media Detox as a Good Marketer

-Schedule Your Posts in Advance
+Schedule Your Posts in Advance Social Media Detox

 Social media is a part of your job and it’s understandable to allot a certain time of your day to check upon them.
 But if you want to take a social media detox, it’s still possible to keep the accounts you manage active by simply scheduling your posts in advance.
 There are many social media scheduling tools that you can use and you can create updates in bulk and schedule them ahead of time.

-Decide on Active and Non-Active Hours
+Decide on Active and Non-Active Hours Social Media Detox

-Set your daily pace and decide the average time you’re gonna use social media.
+Set your daily pace and decide the average time you’re gonna use Social Media Detox.
 Schedule a certain time of your day dedicated only to working on your social media accounts and when to stop using them.
 Make a conscious effort to focus on the real world and do the important tasks you’re supposed to do.
 If you find this challenging, place your phone somewhere you can’t see it and use your desktop or laptop and open your messaging apps there so you’ll only chat with your colleagues about work-related issues.

 Start small and go offline for a day